-The focus of Special Olympics Unified Champion Schools is to create socially inclusive schools where all students are encouraged and supported to be agents of change, have opportunities to be leaders, participate in school activities, and are encouraged to engage in collaborative activities.
-All students deserve the opportunity to actively participate in engaging school and community environments that recognize and share their gifts.
+The focus of Special Olympics Project UNIFY is to create socially inclusive schools where all students are encouraged and supported to be agents of change, have opportunities to be leaders, participate in school activities, and are encouraged to engage in collaborative activities such as Unified Sports[®] (teams composed of both special education and general education students).
+All students deserve the opportunity to actively participate in engaging school and community environments that recognize and share their

 A socially inclusive school climate fosters inclusion, acceptance, respect and human dignity for all students and is based on the foundational belief that the school's purpose is to educate, motivate and activate students (see Figure 1).
 It is a school where students who require extra support receive it without separation from their peers.
-It is a place where no student is excluded because of the type of disability or the services required to meet his/her needs.
+It is a place where no student is excluded because of the degree or type of disability or the services required to meet his/her needs.

 Educate.
-Providing high quality opportunities and supports for all students to acquire and enhance knowledge and skills associated with school and life success.
+Providing high quality opportunities and supports for all students to acquire and enhance knowledge and skills associated with school and life success

 Motivate.
-Creating conditions that engage students and empower them to take a particular action.
+Creating conditions that engage students and empower them to take a particular action

 Activate.
-Establishing opportunities for students to organize and take action that addresses a community issue or problem.
+Establishing opportunities for students to organize and take action that addresses a community issue or problem